PAND: Prompt-Aware Neighborhood Distillation for Lightweight Fine-Grained Visual Classification: Introduction

 Vision-Language Models (VLMs), such as CLIP~\cite{pmlr-v139-radford21a}, provide strong cross-modal representations for visual recognition.
 However, their large model size and computational cost hinder deployment in resource-constrained scenarios.
 In contrast, lightweight architectures (e.g., ResNet and MobileNet) remain practical choices for efficient inference~\cite{He_2016_CVPR,Sandler_2018_CVPR}.

-To bridge the performance gap between large and compact models, knowledge distillation (KD) has been widely adopted to transfer information from high-capacity teachers to lightweight students~\cite{hinton2015distillingknowledgeneuralnetwork}.
-Later works extend this paradigm to feature-level supervision and relational modeling, further improving distillation effectiveness~\cite{romero2015fitnetshintsdeepnets}.
-With the rapid development of VLMs, recent studies explore using them as universal teachers by aligning student representations with multimodal semantic spaces~\cite{gu2022,jang2025}.
-However, existing VLM-based distillation methods, such as VL2Lite~\cite{jang2025}, often yield suboptimal performance in Fine-Grained Visual Classification (FGVC), where subtle inter-class differences must be carefully modeled.
+To bridge the performance gap, knowledge distillation (KD) transfers knowledge from high-capacity teachers to lightweight students~\cite{hinton2015distillingknowledgeneuralnetwork,romero2015fitnetshintsdeepnets}.
+With the development of VLMs, recent works adopt them as teachers by aligning student representations with multimodal semantic spaces~\cite{gu2022,jang2025}.
+However, existing methods (e.g., VL2Lite~\cite{jang2025}) often underperform in Fine-Grained Visual Classification (FGVC), where subtle visual differences and local sample relations are critical.

+We identify two core issues: the semantic gap and the structural gap.
+These two issues are closely related, as an unadapted semantic space may lead to unreliable local neighborhoods, affecting structural knowledge transfer.

-By analyzing current distillation paradigms in FGVC, we identify two major gaps. \textbf{Semantic Gap:} Most methods rely on fixed hand-crafted prompts (e.g., ``a photo of a [CLASS]''), which lack sufficient adaptability to capture subtle semantic variations among fine-grained categories.
-Recent prompt learning approaches demonstrate that task-adaptive prompts can significantly improve semantic representations~\cite{zhou2022e,Khattak_2023_CVPR}, yet they have not been fully exploited in VLM-to-lightweight distillation. \textbf{Structural Gap:} Existing methods mainly focus on global feature or logit alignment, which may introduce task-irrelevant constraints and fail to reflect decision-level discriminative relationships.
-Although relational distillation attempts to preserve structural information~\cite{park2019,Wu_2023_ICCV}, global relationship modeling remains suboptimal for fine-grained recognition.
+\textbf{Semantic Gap:} Most methods rely on fixed hand-crafted prompts (e.g., ``a photo of a [CLASS]''), which lack adaptability to capture subtle semantic variations among fine-grained categories.
+Although prompt learning improves semantic representations~\cite{zhou2022e,Khattak_2023_CVPR}, it has not been fully explored in VLM-to-lightweight distillation.